pdfcrunch/pdfcrunch.github.io/privacy.md

 ## Third-Party Services

+We employ third-party services for our:

+- Website analytics
+- Payment processing (checkout)
+- Live chat / customer support
+- Customer relationship management, and
+- Advertising and remarketing

-We may employ third-party companies and individuals on our websites - for example, analytics providers and content partners.
-These third parties have access to your personal information only to perform specific tasks on our behalf, and are obligated not to disclose or use it for any other purpose.
+These third parties have access to selected personal information only to perform specific tasks on our behalf or to improve the relevance of information presented to you.
+We review the privacy policies of all our third-party providers before enlisting their services to ensure their practices align with ours.

-A non-exhaustive list of services we use are:

-- Google Analytics
-- Stripe

 ## Security